 And they also inspired Kellee’s new live and online productivity program that is starting this week – Unstuck: The Art of Productivity, which makes her coaching principles available to anyone since her individual coaching calendar is now almost totally full.
-(Please note: This session is only open until this Wednesday, May 24 at midnight, so if you’re interested, don’t delay.
 And if you click through the link, you can see a special preview video of Kellee explaining how it all works!)
 Here is more info:

 UNSTUCK: The Art of Productivity is a self-directed online course devoted to changing your writing habits and overcoming debilitating feelings of Imposter Syndrome, anxiety, and insecurity, while recognizing and challenging self-sabotaging patterns of thought and behavior.